brainswitchMedia/Cinder-Samples/AudioBeatAnalyzer/README.md

 https://community.sw.siemens.com/s/article/octaves-in-human-hearing

-This sample provides a logarithmic repartition of frequencies in 12 subbands and a simple spectrum repartition The beat detection is based on a variance calculation
+This sample provides a logarithmic repartition of frequencies in 12 subbands and a simple spectrum repartition.
+The beat detection is based on a variance calculation.

 With this sample it is possible to:
 * Filter the source signal with a lowShelf filter if low frequencies are to powerfull